This article has links to products and services we recommend, which we may make a commission from.

 Another good address this time in El Calafate is La Fonda del Parrillero.
 This local rotisserie offers dishes to eat in or takeaway.

 We enjoyed a generous portion of lamb steak served with delicious freshly cooked french fries.

 If exhausted after a long day of hiking and want something delicious to take-away, stop at this unpretentious and affordable eatery.

 AUTHENTIC FOOD QUEST TIP – Particularly popular in Chilean Patagonia is Filete de Guanaco or Guanaco Filet.
 This is very lean and tender meat from guanaco’s which are South American camelids similar to Llamas.
 The guanaco’s are the oldest meat source in Patagonia and worth trying.
 If you are feeling adventurous you’ll find many restaurants serving this traditional Patagonian food.

 Lamb Empanadas or Empanadas de Cordero

 While in Argentina, we fell in love with empanadas.
-So much so, that we went on an empanada culinary journey throughout the country.
+So much so, that we learned to make empanadas in Mendoza.

 Once in Patagonia, we were excited to try the famous lamb empanadas we had heard about before.